sdsc/try_seedmelab/README.md

 `docker-compose build`

 ## Start the SeedmeLab Quickstart Drupal site
+`docker-compose up seedmelab`

-Once the container boots up, the Drupal site will be accessible on `http://localhost:8080` `docker-compose up seedmelab`
+Once the container boots up, the Drupal site will be accessible on <a href="http://localhost:8080">http://localhost:8080</a>.

 ### Only run the below line the first time the seedmelab quickstart is created
 This will bootstrap drupal with the mysql db, etc.